VirtusLab/render/README.md

 }
 ```

-See also `RenderWith` function that takes a custom functions map.
+See also [`RenderWith`](https://godoc.org/github.com/VirtusLab/render/renderer#Renderer.RenderWith) function that takes a custom functions map.

+Also see [tests](https://github.com/VirtusLab/render/blob/master/renderer/render_test.go) for more usage examples.

 #### Notable standard and sprig functions